Envelopes and refinements in categories, with applications to Functional Analysis: The category of stereotype algebras

-\btm In the category ${\tt Ste}^\circledast$ of stereotype algebras each algebra $A$ has an envelope in the class $\DEpi$ of all dense epimorphisms with respect to arbitrary {\rm class} of morphisms $\varPhi$, among which there is at least one going from $A$; in addition, \bit{ \item[(i)] if $\varPhi$ differs morphisms on the outside in ${\tt Ste}^\circledast$, then the envelope in $\DEpi$ is also an envelope in the class $\DBim$ of all dense bimorphisms:
+\btm In the category ${\tt Ste}^\circledast$ every algebra $A$ has an envelope in the class $\DEpi$ of dense epimorphisms with respect to the arbitrary {\rm class} of morphisms $\varPhi$ going from $A$.
+If in addition $\varPhi$ differs morphisms on the outside in ${\tt Ste}^\circledast$, then the envelope in $\DEpi$ is also an envelope in the class $\DBim$ of all dense bimorphisms:

-\item[(ii)] if $\varPhi$ differs morphisms on the outside and is a right ideal in ${\tt Ste}^\circledast$, then the envelope in $\DEpi$ is also an envelope in the class $\DBim$ of all dense bimorphisms, and for each class $\varOmega$, which contains $\DBim$ (for example, in the class $\Mor$ of all morphisms):